allegro/allegro.tech/_posts/2015-01-21-working-with-legacy-architecture.md

 layout: post
 title: Working with legacy architecture
 author: kamil.piska
-tags: [tech,architecture, legacy code, clean code, acl]
+tags: [architecture, legacy code, clean code, acl]
 ---

 Any programmer can admit that working with code that has been developed for years by many people is a difficult task.